 Getting Married in Nepal

 Congratulations on your upcoming marriage!
-U.S. citizens and legal permanent residents who wish to marry in Nepal must meet the Government of Nepal’s requirements for a marriage to be legally-binding.
+Anyone who wishes to marry a Nepali Citizen in Nepal must meet the Government of Nepal’s requirements for a marriage to be legally-binding.
 Please note that Nepali marriage law and procedure can be complicated.
 We recommend that you consult an attorney or other expert with specific questions.
-For the latest information regarding registration of your marriage, please contact the District Court in Kathmandu.
+For the latest information regarding registration of your marriage, please contact the District Court in Kathmandu, telephone no.: 01-4257178.

-Nepali law requires U.S. citizens and lawful permanent residents who marry in Nepal to present an “Affidavit of Eligibility to Marry.”
-This affidavit is available from the U.S. Embassy.
-Simply schedule an online appointment at http://go.usa.gov/Yjc.
+Nepali law requires anyone who does not hold a Nepali Passport to present an “Affidavit of Eligibility to Marry “to get married.
+This affidavit is available at the U.S. Embassy Kathmandu for U.S. Citizens and Legal Permanent Residents of USA.
+Simply schedule an online appointment.
 You must present your U.S. passport or Green Card at the time of the appointment.
 There is a USD $50 fee associated with this notarial service, payable in U.S. dollars, the equivalent in Nepalese rupees, or by credit card.
 We recommend that you obtain the affidavit shortly before your marriage ceremony.
-If you wait too long to register your marriage, you may find that you are asked to get a second, new affidavit.
+If you wait too long to register your marriage, the district court may ask a second, more recent affidavit.

 Registering a Marriage in Nepal